AmilaMalinovic/hugo-blog/content/post/welcome-website.md

 Welcome visitor on my website !

 This is my personal website used to record my studies in data science.
-You can easily find my work on the blog section.
-On my home section, you will find some information about me.
+You can easily find my work on the home section.

 Please feel free to follow me on GitHub !